ragib06/squisher/README.md

 ## Status

 Shipped v1 + multi-PDF split.
 See `plan.md` for the full design rationale, library choices, size-estimation algorithm, compression strategy, split bin-packing, deployment options, and verification steps.

-## Audience

-Built for friends and family use.
-Low traffic by design.
-Sized to fit comfortably in free tiers of any of the three hosting targets.